-GHC is an open-source project^3 , it is on Version 9.0.1 to this date, and it is continually updated.
-It is an excellent tool for all the motives cited above, but there is still room to improve, as seen regarding the confusing type error feedback depicted in Figure 3, further scrutinized in Section IV-B. Another widely known Haskell compiler is Hugs (Haskell User's Gofer System), which was the compiler reference for Haskell prior to GHC.
+GHC is an open-source project3, it is on Version 9.0.1 to this date, and it is continually updated.
+It is an excellent tool for all the motives cited above, but there is still room to improve, as seen regarding the confusing type error feedback depicted in Fig. 3, further scrutinized in Section IV-B. Another widely known Haskell compiler is Hugs (Haskell User's Gofer System), which was the compiler reference for Haskell prior to GHC.
 It is no longer in development; its last release is from May 2006.
+Furthermore, there is a compiler named Helium created by [18], which has educational purposes and provides more detailed feedback.
+For example, given the remove function in Listing 3 with an error in Line 4, where a developer wrote n = x instead of n = x, the feedback returned by Helium, according to its creators, is the one displayed in Listing 4.
+It points to an error in the second equal sign and says that it may not exist another attribution after a first one.
+The expected input is an expression, an operator, or a constructor operator.
+It does not detect the most probable error cause; however, it gives better feedback showing a double attribution problem.

-Fig. 3.
-Type Error pointed by GHCi.
+Fig. 3 Type Error pointed by GHCi